thegetty/quire-docs/content/resources/github.md

 5. [Submit a pull request](#submit-a-pull-request) to get changes approved
 6. [Review and merge changes](#review-and-merge-changes) into the master version of the project

 Since it is a more complex process, the sections below focus on the experience of collaborating with other GitHub users.
-That said, if you are a solo user, you can just skip the sections related to creating a branch, submiting a pull request, and merging changes.
-As a solo user, once you push changes they are automatically integrated into the master version of the project.
+If you are a solo user, you can skip the sections related to creating a branch, submiting a pull request, and merging changes.
+Unlike the process for collaborating, once you push changes they are automatically integrated into the master version of the project.

 ## Collaborate with Others Using GitHub